enayetsyl/mongodb-practice/query.md

 };

 export const QueryControllers = {
-  problem1, problem2, problem3, problem6
+  problem1, problem2, problem3, problem10
 }
 ```

-- Using postman if you hit "http://localhost:5000/api/query/problem6?firstName=Pauline&lastName=Fournier&dob=1970-01-01" route you can get 9 as a result.
-In the query if you use $gt then you will get 58 as a count result.
-"GET /api/query/problem6?firstName=Pauline&lastName=Fournier&dob=1970-01-01 200 724.974 ms - 44" This is the response from morgan in my console.
-This query took 744 milliseconds to get the count.
+- Using postman if you hit "http://localhost:5000/api/query/problem10?name=cinema&amount=12.99" route you will get 24 as a result.
+"GET /api/query/problem10?name=cinema&amount=12.99 200 1269.457 ms - 46" This is the response from morgan in my console.
+This query took 1269 milliseconds to get the count.

-Learning: How to use the "countDocuments" and "count" methods to get the count of documents that match the value of specific properties.
-How to use $lt and $gt.
+Learning: How to use the "countDocuments" and "count" methods to get the count of documents that match specific properties in the first index of an array.

 ### MongoDB Query - Problem 11

 - Requirement: Count all the people with first name "Pauline" and last name "Fournier" in the people collection and who were born before January 1, 1970..